La morte accarezza a mezzanotte: Production

-La morte accarezza a mezzanotte marks the third collaboration between director Luciano Ercoli and screenwriter Ernesto Gastaldi, who had previously worked together on 1971's La morte cammina con i tacchi alti and 1970's Le foto proibite di una signora per bene.
+La morte accarezza a mezzanotte marks the third collaboration between director Luciano Ercoli and screenwriter Ernesto Gastaldi, who had previously worked together on 1971's Death Walks on High Heels and 1970's Le foto proibite di una signora per bene.
 Ercoli's wife Nieves Navarro, credited here as Susan Scott, featured in several of his other films, often in similar roles as "tough, independent" women.
 The director's preference for this type of character has been noted as being inspired by fumetti, a form of Italian photonovel often featuring such roles.